Selecting Patio Sling Chair Replacement Fabric

 Functional Considerations

 There are a few other functional considerations to make beyond the brand that are important to note.
 The first is how much stretch the fabric has.
-Sling fabrics that have a softer fiber woven in, like Sunbrella Sling, typically have more give.
+Sling fabrics that have a softer fiber woven in typically have more give.
 This is great for certain chair styles and preferences.
 But if you want a really taut chair surface, or if your chair calls for it, we recommend using a 100% vinyl-coated polyester fabric like Phifertex or Textilene.

 Another consideration is resistance to environmental factors.
 Sling fabrics from all three brands are mold and mildew resistant, and Phifertex also features Microban® antimicrobial protection.
-If your furniture will sit by a pool, you might want to choose Sunbrella Sling, which features chlorine and chemical resistance.
-All three brands boast excellent UV resistance, meaning the fabrics will keep their color and structure for the long run — even in year-round sun exposure.
+Both brands boast excellent UV resistance, meaning the fabrics will keep their color and structure for the long run — even in year-round sun exposure.

 Finally, think about how you want to use sling fabric inside and outside of your home.
-While Sunbrella Sling is recommended for just roller shades and sling chairs, Phifertex and Textilene have a broader range of uses.
+Phifertex and Textilene have a broad range of uses.
 If you want your sling chairs to match cushions, shades, window screens or something else, you can make them all out of Phifertex or Textilene.

 A Note About Sling Fabric Weight